TristanWebber/garage_monitor/esp_idf/README.md

 ## Introduction

 This second example builds on the first.
-The project is fundamentally seeking to achieve the same outcomes, but by using the ESP-IDF, some enhancements to function will be achievable with a marginal increase to the amount of effort and knowledge required.
+The project is fundamentally seeking to achieve the same outcomes, but this time using Espressif's ESP-IDF rather than Arduino.
+By using the ESP-IDF, some enhancements to function will be achievable with a marginal increase to the amount of effort and knowledge required.

 A reminder on some of the focus areas identified at the conclusion of the simple arduino implementation: